ligoj/ligoj/README.md

 curl https://raw.githubusercontent.com/ligoj/ligoj/master/docker-compose.yml -o docker-compose.yml -s && docker-compose up
 ```

-Open your browser at : [Ligoj Home](http://localhost:8080/ligoj)
+Open your browser at: [Ligoj Home](http://localhost:8080/ligoj)
-User/password for administrator role : `ligoj-admin` and `ligoj-user` for a regular user
+User/password for the administrator role: `ligoj-admin` and `ligoj-user` for a regular user

-You can install the plug-ins for RBAC security : plugin-id,plugin-id-ldap,plugin-id-ldap-embedded
+You can install the plug-ins for RBAC security: plugin-id,plugin-id-ldap,plugin-id-ldap-embedded

 ## Dev section